DoepDopiDope/WerewolvesCompany/README.md

 - Players can use their role action through walls.

 Minor:
-- Spectator does not display the correct roles.
-I think it's because it's because it displays the role before it has finished updating it.q
 - The first time a non-host looks up the list of active roles on the terminal, it will appear empty.
 - 'wc debug distrib' only works as a host, and will not do anything if performed as a client